nikodemus/foolang/design/Tokenization.md

 ## Word characters

-- Alphabetic characters (including subscripts and superscripts)
+- Alphanumeric characters (including subscripts and superscripts)
-- Numeric characters
 - Underscore

 ## Sigil characters

-Non-alphabetic characters that are not special characters.
+Non-word characters that are not terminating characters.

 ## Notes